The Inward Investment and International Taxation Review: Austria

 iii Transfer pricing

 Austria does not have codified material transfer pricing rules.
-According to the case law of the Supreme Administrative Court, agreements between a company and its shareholders have to fulfill the following requirements to be recognised for tax purposes: (1) they must be concluded in writing; (2) their content must be unambiguous; and (3) they must be concluded in accordance with the arm's-length principle.
+According to the case law of the Supreme Administrative Court, agreements between a company and its shareholders have to fulfil the following requirements to be recognised for tax purposes: (1) they must be concluded in writing; (2) their content must be unambiguous; and (3) they must be concluded in accordance with the arm's-length principle.
 The Austrian Ministry of Finance has issued internal guidelines on transfer pricing, which are based on the OECD Transfer Pricing Guidelines.
 With regard to formal requirements, the Austrian Transfer Pricing Documentation Act provides that multinational groups with consolidated group revenues of at least €750 million in the preceding fiscal year are required to prepare a country-by-country report, which Austria will automatically exchange with other countries.
 Additionally, the Act obliges a separate business unit (that is tax-resident in Austria and that has had revenues of at least €50 million in the two preceding fiscal years) of a multinational group to prepare transfer pricing documentation in the form of a master file and a local file.

 iv Tax clearances and rulings